zaufi/zaufi.github.com/kate-cpp-helper-plugin.md

 into a clipboard, so you may switch a document and just paste it.
 The first option in a _`#include` Helper Options_ group specify the format of that preprocessor directive.

-At the end of this group you may find a list of file wildcards to exclude from `#include` completion list.
+At the end of this group you may find a list of file extensions (not a wildcards!) to exclude from `#include` completion list.

 ![Other Settings](assets/images/cpphelper/other-settings.png "Other Settings")